randy888chan/Archon/README.md

 - **Real-time updates** as you add new content and collaborate with your coding assistant on tasks
 - **Much more** coming soon to build Archon into an integrated environment for all context engineering

+This new vision for Archon replaces the old one (the agenteer).
+Archon used to be the AI agent that builds other agents, and now you can use Archon to do that and more.

-It doesn't matter what you're building or if it's a new/existing codebase - Archon's knowledge and task management capabilities will improve the output of your AI coding assistant for anything.
+> It doesn't matter what you're building or if it's a new/existing codebase - Archon's knowledge and task management capabilities will improve the output of **any** AI driven coding.

 ## 🔗 Important Links